BryanHJH/adftool/README.md

 `git clone https://github.com/BryanHJH/adftool.git`

-### Obtaining the Docker image
+### Using the installation scripts

-To use ADFTool, you will need to first pull the image from Docker using the command below.

-`docker pull docker push bryanhor/adftool:latest`

-### CMD Usage
+1. To use CLI mode: Run the `INSTALL_CLI.bat` if you are using the Windows operating system or the `INSTALL_CLI.sh` if you are using UNIX-like operating systems
+2. To use GUI mode: Run the `INSTALL.bat` if you are using the Windows operating system or the `INSTALL.sh` if you are using UNIX-like operating systems

+Notes for using the CLI installation scripts:
+The files to be analyzed must be provided at the beginning of the container building process.
+If the installation script is executed, the script will ask for 2 folder paths, the first path is where you store the files to be analysed and the second is where the results should be stored.

+### Building ADFTool manually

-Once the docker image has been pulled into your local machine, you can run start the docker container by using the commands below:
+Once the GitHub repository has been cloned to your machine, you can run build the docker container by using the commands below:

 ```bash
 cd ADFTool/
 ```

+#### Building CLI mode

 ```docker
 docker build -t bryanhor/adftool:latest .